de-vnull/vnstat-on-merlin/README.md

 * Configuration
 	- The Enware application vnstat can be run without any UI, 100% from the CLI via ssh.
 		- In this use case, requirements are simply to install (via entware) the vnstat executable.
-		- The configuration (vnstat.conf) **may** need to be updated to create and store the database files in a non-volitile location (such as an attached drive).
-If the default installation is to the /opt/ directory (as it is on some versions), no change is required.
-See notes below.
+		- The configuration (vnstat.conf) **may** need to be updated to create and store the database files in a non-volitile location (such as an attached drive). __If the default storage is to the /opt/ directory (as it is on some versions), no change is required.__ See notes below.
 		- Note: if running solely from the CLI, there is no need to install vnstati, which exports vnstats to image form, or imagemagick, which is used to create an image of the daily report - both are components of the UI (see below).
 	- The following packages must be installed:
 		- vnstat and vnstati: install using command “opkg install vnstat” and “opkg install vnstati”